dstackai/dstack/docs/docs/reference/profiles.yml.md

 profiles:
   - name: large

-    resources:
-      memory: 24GB  # (Optional) The minimum amount of RAM memory
-      gpu:
-        name: A100 # (Optional) The name of the GPU
-        memory: 40GB # (Optional) The minimum amount of GPU memory
-      shm_size: 8GB # (Optional) The size of shared memory

     spot_policy: auto # (Optional) The spot policy.
 Supports `spot`, `on-demand, and `auto`.

     max_price: 1.5 # (Optional) The maximum price per instance per hour